PROPRIETARY CAUSE MARKETING

 Corporate naming rights; transferring (or donating) ownership of the completed projects to the recipients in-need; the ability for you to fully-customize most all components; hyper-organized employee volunteerism; and substantive media, press, and PR.

 HOW IS THIS DIFFERENT FROM TRADITIONAL?

-Essentially, you 'own' the project, and we collaborate with you to develop and manage the project, based on your goals, your objectives, and your expectations.
-No coat-tailing, no sharing, and virtually no restrictions.
+Essentially, you can own your share of one of our projects, and we can collaborate with you to develop and manage your part, based on your goals, your objectives, and your expectations.
+Virtually no restrictions.
 We focus on three distinct areas; developing cause projects; managing employee volunteerism; and delivering media, marketing, and PR.

 REALLY?
 NO RESTRICTIONS?
 WHY NOT?